fiscal sponsorship FAQs.

 - What is the difference between a tax receipt, tax deduction, tax write-off, and a tax credit?

-- What is the difference between a donor and an investor?
+- What is the difference between a donor and investor; soft money and hard money?

 - What is the difference between corporate sponsorship and fiscal sponsorship?